-St. Baldrick’s donations helped fund research that has resulted in the first successful immunotherapy for a childhood cancer – high-risk neuroblastoma.
+St. Baldrick’s donations helped fund research that has resulted in the first successful immunotherapy treatment for a childhood cancer, high-risk neuroblastoma.

-The treatment, developed by Dr. Alice Yu, a professor of pediatric hematology and oncology at the University Of California San Diego and St. Baldrick’s grant recipient, tested the effects of immunotherapy on the relapse rate of neuroblastoma patients.
+The treatment, developed by Dr. Alice Yu, a St. Baldrick’s researcher at the University of California San Diego, tested the effects of immunotherapy on the relapse rate of neuroblastoma patients.

-Immunotherapy boosts the immune system to attack cancer cells by introducing man-made agents, like an antibody, to fight off a type of cancer.
-In the case of neuroblastoma, Dr. Yu and her team of researchers introduced an antibody called ch14.18, which targets a molecule on the surface of tumor cells called GD2.
+Immunotherapy boosts the immune system to attack cancer cells by introducing man-made agents, like an antibody, to fight off the cancer.
+In the case of neuroblastoma, Dr. Yu and her team of researchers introduced an antibody called CH14.18, which targets a molecule on the surface of tumor cells called GD2.

 This treatment is currently a phase III clinical trial of the Children’s Oncology Group (COG).
 The St. Baldrick’s Foundation has given more than $33 million to the Children’s Oncology Group, as well as two grants directly to Dr. Yu for this work.